 Consider programming needs

-Administration, faculty and volunteers should work together to identify a school’s programming needs.
+Administration, staff members, and volunteers should work together to identify a school’s programming needs.
 Assistance from any of the following staff members could be beneficial when considering cultural arts opportunities:

 - Art Specialists (dance, drama, music, visual art)